-> Oil is pumped from a compartment on the delivery tanker through a meter that has been tested for accuracy and sealed.
-From there, the oil flows to the tank.
-Each meter has a ticket-printing mechanism, which must be zeroised before each delivery.
-There is often a minimum delivery associated with road tanker metering systems, usually in the region of 500 litres.
+Oil is pumped from a compartment on the delivery tanker through a meter that has been tested for accuracy and sealed.
+From there the oil flows to the tank.
+Each meter has a ticket-printing mechanism, which must be at zero before each delivery.
+There is often a minimum delivery associated with road tanker metering systems, typically 500 litres, but can be less depending on the tanker.
 Metering systems for the measurement of fuels are 'in use for trade' and controlled by weights and measures legislation that contains the limits of error within which they must measure fuels.
-If you operate road tankers with metering systems, it is good practice to ensure that the meters are periodically tested for accuracy; contact your local trading standards service if you require further information.
+If you operate road tankers with metering systems, it is good practice to ensure that the meters are periodically tested for accuracy.
+Contact your local trading standards service if you require further information.

-It is normal practice to 'dip' the customer's tank before delivery commences to ensure that the amount of fuel to be delivered can be accommodated by the tank.
-This will avoid overfilling the tank with consequent loss of fuel and potential environmental contamination.
+It is normal practice to 'dip' the customer's tank before delivery commences to ensure that the amount of fuel ordered can be accommodated by the tank.
+This will avoid overfilling the tank that could result in fuel loss and potential environmental contamination.

 Every compartment on the tanker has a number and its own numbered dipstick marked with graduations and quantities.